amarbadiger1/DBMS_LAB/lab6.md

 - **Primary and foreign keys** maintain integrity.
 - **Sample data** is provided for easy testing.
 - **Queries cover enrollment details, department-wise students, book adoption, popular courses, and major publishers.**

-This script is **fully executable** in MySQL or any SQL-based system.
-Let me know if you need modifications! 🚀